 Provide for recreation opportunities and improved access.
-The purpose of the action includes providing recreation opportunities especially as demand for river-related recreation, hunting, fishing, mountain biking, snowmobiling, and exploring ghost towns increases.
+The purpose of the action includes providing recreation opportunities such as, but not limited to, demand for river-related recreation, hunting, fishing, mountain biking, snowmobiling, hiking, and exploring ghost towns increases.

 Manage for other social and scientific values.
 The purpose is also to manage for scientific, scenic, historical and archeological values that contribute an important part to the broader social and scientific values of western Montana.